-(See also Overview of Chromosomal Anomalies Overview of Chromosomal Anomalies Chromosomal anomalies cause various disorders.
-Anomalies that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect sex chromosomes... read more .)
+(See also Overview of Chromosomal Abnormalities Overview of Chromosomal Abnormalities Chromosomal abnormalities cause various disorders.
+Abnormalities that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect... read more .)

 Microdeletion syndromes are better defined than are microduplication syndromes, and the significance of many microduplications is still unclear.
 The reciprocal duplications of well-recognized microdeletions such as 22q11.2 and 7q11.23 have been more clearly defined in recent years.